sentientmachin3/git-guide/git-guide.md

 4. Forget about the conflict, run `git merge --abort` and keep coding.

 Once you have solved the issue (supposing you did), git enforces you to commit the changes.
 Personally, I like to specify which branch I was trying to merge.

+## Tips and tricks

+### Updating a commit

+Sometimes you may need to update a commit, there are a few cases, for example, you forgot to add some files, or you mispelled something in the message.
+In this case, the `--amend` option comes to the rescue.
+To upgrade an existing commit, you have to commit again with this option.
+This will update the last commit with the new staging area.
+Note that, if you previously pushed the branch, since you changed the history, you have to force push the new one.